elastic/elastic-serverless-forwarder/docs/README-AWS.md

 This functionality is in beta and is subject to change.
 The design and code is less mature than official GA features and is being provided as-is with no warranties.
 Beta features are not subject to the support SLA of official GA features.

 ## Introduction:
 The Elastic Serverless Forwarder is an AWS Lambda function that ships logs from your AWS environment to Elastic.
-The function can forward logs to Elastic self-managed or Elastic cloud environments.
+The function can forward data to Elastic self-managed or Elastic cloud environments.
 It supports the following inputs:

-- SQS S3 Notifications
+- S3 SQS Event Notifications input

-The config yaml file (details described below) acts as an input where the user, based on input type, configures things like SQS queue ARN, Elasticsearch connection information and  dataset/namespace.
-The dataset and namespace helps map logs data to specific data streams for processing and storage.
-Multiple input sections can be created in the configuration file pointing to different queues that match specific log types, identified in the configuration by dataset and namespace.
+The config yaml file (details described below) acts as an input where the user, based on input type, configures things like SQS queue ARN and Elasticsearch connection information.
+Multiple input sections can be created in the configuration file pointing to different queues that match specific log types.

-A continuing SQS queue is set up and permissions set up automatically by the Lambda deployment.
-It is used to make sure the next invocation of the function can continue from exactly where the last function left.
+A continuing SQS queue is set up by the Lambda deployment automatically.
+It is used to trigger a new function invocation so that Lambda can continue from exactly where the last function run was terminated.
 By default a Lambda function runs for a max of 15 minutes.
 When processing large log files there’s a possibility that the function may be exited by AWS in the middle of processing a log file.
 The code handles this scenario gracefully by keeping track of the file and offset its processing.

+Application supports automatic routing of various AWS service logs to the corresponding data streams for further processing and storage in the Elasticsearch cluster.

+Any exception or failure scenarios are handled by the Lambda gracefully using a replay queue.
+Lambda keeps track of any failed events and writes it to a replay queue that the user can consume from later on.

 As a first step users should install appropriate integrations in the Kibana UI.
 This sets up appropriate pre-built dashboards, ingest node configurations, and other assets that help you get the most out of the data you ingest.

-**SQS S3 Notifications input:**
+**S3 SQS Event Notifications input:**
-The Lambda function supports ingesting logs contained in the S3 bucket through an SQS notification and sending them to Elastic.
+The Lambda function supports ingesting logs contained in the S3 bucket through an SQS notification (s3:ObjectCreated) and sends them to Elastic.
 The SQS queue serves as a trigger for the Lambda function.
 When a new log file gets written to an S3 bucket and meets the criteria (as configured including prefix/suffix), a notification to SQS is generated that triggers the Lambda function.
-Users will set up separate SQS queues for each type of logs (i.e. redis.log, ngnix.log and so on).
-A single configuration file can have many input sections, pointing to different queues that match specific log types identified in the configuration by dataset and namespace.
-The dataset and namespace helps the function send the logs to the corresponding data streams for further processing and storage in the Elasticsearch cluster.
+Users will set up separate SQS queues for each type of logs (i.e. aws.vpcflow, aws.cloudtrail, aws.waf and so on).
+A single configuration file can have many input sections, pointing to different SQS queues that match specific log types.
+The dataset parameters in the config file are optional.
+Lambda supports automatic routing of various AWS service logs to the corresponding data streams for further processing and storage in the Elasticsearch cluster.
+It supports automatic routing of `aws.cloudtrail`, `aws.cloudwatch_logs`, `aws.elb_logs`, `aws.firewall_logs`, `aws.lambda`, `aws.sns`, `aws.s3_storage_lens`, `aws.vpcflow`, and `aws.waf` logs.
+For other log types the users can optionally set the dataset value in the configuration file.
+If the dataset is not specified and it cannot be matched with any of the above AWS services then the `dataset` will be set to "generic".

 ### Deployment:
 At a high level the deployment consists of the following steps:

 **Step1:** Install appropriate integration(s) from the Kibana UI.
 This sets up appropriate pre-built dashboards, ingest node configurations, and other assets that help you get the most out of the data you ingest.
-To see the full list of available integrations and install appropriate integrations, go to **Management** > **Integrations** in Kibana.
+To see the full list of available integrations and install appropriate integrations, go to **Management** > **Integrations** in Kibana UI.
+For example browse or search for AWS, select the AWS integration, select Settings and click Install AWS assets to install all the AWS integrations.

 **Step2:** Browse for elastic-serverless-forwarder in SAR repository in AWS Console.
 Review and deploy the application and provide appropriate configuration information.
-Below are the detailed steps.

-## How to deploy Elastic Forwarder for Serverless Lambda application from the AWS Serverless Application Repository.
+## How to deploy Elastic Serverless Forwarder Lambda application from the AWS Serverless Application Repository.

 ### AWS Console
 * Login to the AWS console
 * Navigate to the Lambda service
-  * Click on "Create a function"
+  * Click on "Create function"
-  * Click on "Browse serverless app repository"
+  * Select "Browse serverless app repository"
   * Select "Public applications" tab
   * In the search box type "elastic-serverless-forwarder" and submit
   * Look for "elastic-serverless-forwarder" in the results and click on it
   * Click on the "Deploy" button in the bottom right corner
-* Once on the Application page for "serverlessrepo-elastic-serverless-forwarder" loaded afterward
+* Once the Applications page for "serverlessrepo-elastic-serverless-forwarder" is loaded
   * Click on "Deployments" tab
-    * Monitor the "Deployment history" refreshing its status until the "Lambda application" "Resource type" has "Create complete" status
+    * Monitor the "Deployment history" refreshing its status until the Status shows as "Create complete
-* Go to "Lambda > Functions" page in the AWS console a look for the Function Name with prefix "serverlessrepo-elastic-se-ElasticServerlessForward-" and click on it
+* Go to "Lambda > Functions" page in the AWS console and look for the Function Name with prefix "serverlessrepo-elastic-se-ElasticServerlessForward-" and click on it
   * Go to "Configuration" tab and select "Environment Variables"
   * Click on "Edit" on the "Environment Variables" tab and add the environment variable `S3_CONFIG_FILE` with the value of the S3 url in the format "s3://bucket-name/config-file-name" point to the configuration file for your Elastic Forwarder for Serverless (see below)
   * You can additionally add the following environment variables to enable Elastic APM instrumentation to your deployment of Elastic Forwarder for Serverless